srMarquinho/ultimate-dividend-portfolio/README.md

 --
 <div><img src="./images/Allow.png" width="300"></div>

 - Reload the page.
+If you see the sidebar you are set.
 The sidebar is where you can stay up to date with any update.

 ## :beginner: Instructions